-The Respondent(s) serve a Response on you which sets out their view of the Application.
-Review the Response carefully.
-Does it raise any facts or issues which are not addressed in your Application?
-If so, you may choose to file with the Tribunal a Reply giving your position on those new facts or issues.
+The Applicant and any other Respondents may file a Reply to your Response.
+This permits them to give their views on any new issues raised in your Response.
+You may also reply to any new issues raised by other respondents.
 The Reply must be in writing but you are not required to use a specific form.
-It must be served and filed within five days of the effective date of service of the Response.
+The Reply must be served and filed within five days of the effective date of service of the Response.

 Once any Replies are served and filed, or the time for filing passes, the pleadings period is considered closed.
 At this point the Registrar sets a date for the Pre-Hearing Conference.
 If the Tribunal concludes that a Pre-Hearing is not useful in the circumstances, a hearing date is set.
 The Registrar may set these dates without consulting you.
-Some issues may be dealt with by an exchange of written submissions.